ryanmitchellin/DermaVision-AI/README.md

 4. Upload an image file representing any skin disease.
 5. Results will be displayed on the website's main page.

+Note: This application assumes all input is a valid image of skin disease.

 <a name="guide"></a>

 ## 4 Reference